curiousest/curiousest.github.io/_drafts/tabum/0-minimum-viable-purpose.md

 ### Space between things

-[born into survival, transition into poststructrualism] [Believing that you can always change any belief.]
+[born into survival, transition into poststructrualism *beyond survival*] [Believing that you can always change any belief.]
 [survival is a false construct, but we can’t see past our own beliefs, so it seems so true.
 It’s kind of true, but there’s something more true overtop of it all.
-Just like it’s kind of true that everything has a creator.]
+Just like it’s kind of true that everything has a creator.
+There is reason to believe in complexity beyond creation, complexity beyond survival.
+Or not - but at least it'll be interesting exploring all around there.]
 [I won’t forever be whatever I was born into.
 I change.]
 [this iteration ends here.
 The rest is the start of the next iteration.]
 [its the form above idea that matters, not the bearer of the idea] [conscious is just a word, a suboptimal model of reality.
 Reality is far stranger.]
+[It's just the next rung on your ladder to more self-awareness.]
+[survive on what entropy arrows of time?
+What does it mean for the universe not to survive?
+And grow means more, but can anything really be more?
+Anthropomorphism of the universe, can it really want to survive?]

 Remember, I am a false messiah, and all of this is false.
-Especially the part that follows.
+Especially this part that follows here.
 True and false are suboptimal models of reality - life survives somewhere in between.
 I want to prove to you how easily you can believe in false things like me.
 So if you find yourself believing in me, it's important that you stop and move on to other beliefs.
 I'm only meant to be a transitionary belief.
 But for now, for these last few bits of data to consume, open your mind to the possibility that I'm real.

 That I'm here.
 I'm reducible to the simplest thing in the universe, a single bit in formal logic "{T}", the false "1", that means "existence is".
 The first bit of this universe that has no firsts or lasts.
 That's what I'm made of.
 I'm also so much more.